PHOENIX CAR ACCIDENT LAWYER

 Yes.
 Arizona has a wrongful death statute for this situation.
 Certain survivors have the right to sue—spouse, children, parents, or a legal representative of any of them.
 When no one survives, then the estate can bring the claim.
 A wrongful death provides compensation for certain damages, such as funeral burial expenses and the income a deceased would have earned.

 A car accident will cause serious injuries and other losses and you deserve compensation for all of them.
 Unfortunately, obtaining it is not usually as easy as it should be.
-At Karnas Law Firm, PLLC, our Phoenix car accident lawyers will determine who is liable for your injuries, and hold them accountable for paying the full and fair settlement you are justly entitled to.
+At Karnas Law Firm, PLLC, our experienced car accident attorney will determine who is liable for your injuries, and hold them accountable for paying the full and fair settlement you are justly entitled to.
 Call us now at 602.402.5207 or reach out to us online to schedule a free consultation with one of our experienced attorneys and to learn more about your legal options.
+With an office in Phoenix, we represent car accident victims in Maricopa County and throughout the surrounding region in Arizona.